Hamster Breeds – Behavioural Traits and Tips for Caring

 About the Campbell’s Russian Dwarf

-The dwarf Campbell’s Russian is one of the two species of the Russian dwarf hamsters and one of the most common small pets you’ll find in pet stores.
-Named after Charles William Campbell, who first caught it in Mongolia in 1904, these hamsters are tiny and round-bodied.
+The Dwarf Campbell’s Russian is one of two types of Russian dwarf hamsters.
+It’s a very common small pet in stores.
+Charles William Campbell first caught one in Mongolia in 1904.
+These hamsters are tiny and have a round body shape.

-They’re one of the fastest hamsters, which makes them difficult to hold.
-In addition, they need a lot of socializing to get used to being handled without nipping.
+They are one of the fastest hamsters, which makes them hard to hold.
+They need a lot of interaction to get used to being handled without biting.

 Behaviour and Temperament

-Like other hamsters, the Campbell’s dwarf Russian hamsters are nocturnal, but they can be active for short times during the day.
-If frightened, they may nip, but this is not to mean they aren’t good pets.
-They have a friendly nature and don’t mind being held with care.
+Campbell’s dwarf Russian hamsters are active at night, like other hamsters.
+But, they might be awake for short periods during the day.
+If they get scared, they might nip.
+This doesn’t mean they aren’t good pets.
+They are usually friendly and don’t mind being held carefully.

-Unlike the Syrian hamsters, the Campbell’s hamsters can coexist with their species, and thus you can keep them in the same-sex groupings.
+Unlike Syrian hamsters, Campbell’s hamsters can live with others of their kind.
+So, you can keep them in same-sex groups.

 Housing and Care

-Due to the small size, you shouldn’t keep the Campbell’s dwarf Russian hamster in a wire cage as they may escape.
-A solid-sided cage with ventilation or an aquarium with a secure top is a preferable cage.
-Also, ensure to have a hamster hut in its cage where it can turn it to feel safe or for sleep.
+Because they are so small, you shouldn’t keep Campbell’s dwarf Russian hamsters in a wire cage.
+They can easily escape.
+A solid-sided cage with good airflow, or a tank with a secure top, is better.
+Also, be sure to have a hamster house in its cage.
+Your pet can use it to feel safe or for sleep.

-Make sure to keep the cage clean to prevent the buildup of odor.
-You can also keep tubes and compartments in the cage for your hamster to explore.
-Also, provide your pet with an exercise wheel and chewable toys.
+Keep the cage clean.
+This prevents bad smells.
+You can also add tubes and areas for your hamster to explore.
+Give your pet an exercise wheel and chew toys.

-In terms of food, go for high-quality hamster pellets and serve them as instructed.
-Limit the treats and supplementary foods if your hamster is on pre-packaged foods.
-Do not feed hamster raw beans, avocado, and almonds as these can be harmful or toxic.
-Also, avoid honey treats and high-sugar fruits as dwarf hamsters are prone to diabetes.
+For food, choose good quality hamster pellets.
+Follow the feeding instructions.
+Limit treats and extra foods if your hamster eats packaged food.
+Do not feed raw beans, avocado, or almonds; these can be bad or harmful.
+Also, stay away from honey treats and high-sugar fruits, as dwarf hamsters can easily get diabetes.

 Common Health Problems

-As we’ve mentioned, Campbell’s dwarf hamsters are prone to diabetes, but this can be prevented by feeding your pet a low-sugar diet.
-Signs of diabetes include excessive urination and urge to drink water, lethargy, negative behaviours, and shivering.
+As we mentioned, Campbell’s dwarf hamsters are prone to diabetes.
+You can help prevent this by giving your pet a diet low in sugar.
+Signs of diabetes include drinking and peeing too much, feeling sluggish, bad behaviors, and shivering.

 5. Dwarf Winter White Russian